tung/ruggrogue/book/word-wrapping.md

 # Word Wrapping

-If you've played RuggRogue you'll notice the messages that appear in the sidebar.
+If you play RuggRogue, you'll notice the messages that appear in the sidebar.
 There's enough room for messages up to 32 characters long to appear unbroken; anything longer than that must be *word wrapped*.
 Word wrapping is the act of breaking a long line down into a sequence of shorter lines that fit inside a desired width while keeping words whole.